District Choice Overview

 Options High School Students Residing and Enrolling Map and Table

-This map illustrates where 9th-12th Options high school students reside across the district and where options schools are located.
+This map illustrates where 9th-12th Options high school students reside across the district and where Options schools are located.
+The table shares enrollment data on Options high schools students across all regions.

 Map of Options High School Locations and Where Options High School Students Reside and Attend

-NOTE: Share of Options high school students by region is provided to show the proportion of HS students that attend an Options high school compared to all HS students that reside in that region.
+NOTE: Share of Options high school students by region is provided to show the proportion of HS students who attend an Options high school compared to all HS students who reside in that region.

 Options high school students can attend school in or out of the region except for in the Far Southwest Side and Greater Lincoln Park regions which do not contain Options high schools.